 These are just a couple of the experiences that we have in common, and that our scalps share with us to let us know to clean it well.
 The time that it takes does vary from person to person but you can work out how long it takes for you.

-For example, if you lead an active lifestyle (even during the pandemic!) and you wear your hair in loose styles such as wash and gos, twist outs and braid outs –you might find that you need to wash your hair more often.
+For example, if you lead an active lifestyle and you wear your hair in loose styles such as wash and gos, twist outs and braid outs –you might find that you need to wash your hair more often.

 Whereas, someone who is less active and so produces less sweat between wash days and wears their hair in protective styles (allowing for easier access to refresh and maintain scalp care) may wash their hair less often in comparison.